JoshuaEbe14/ECA/README.md

 2. Click "Purchase Bundle" to create a bundle purchase for the current user.
 	 - If multiple packages are selected, a 10% discount message is shown (pricing can be adjusted in `controllers/packageController.py`).
 3. Optional: visit `/myBundles` to see your bundle history.
+ 4. Use `/manageBundle` (sidebar: Manage Bundle) to view all purchased bundles sorted by purchase date.
+Each bundle shows its purchase date, derived expiry date (1 year after purchase) and the packages with their status (Utilised, Un-utilised, or Expired).
+If you have not purchased any bundle, the page will show the message "No Purchased Bundle".

 ### Notes
 - There is no limit to the number of bundles that can be purchased in a single day.
 - The `utilised` status for each purchased package is set to `false` on creation.
 - The purchase date is set to the current timestamp (UTC).
+- A bundle expires one year (365 days) after purchase; any un-utilised packages in an expired bundle are marked Expired.